epinio/docs/src/introduction.md

 ## Features

 - **Security**
-  - mTLS: Epinio uses [`linkerd`](https://linkerd.io/) to secure all communication between Epinio components inside the Kubernetes cluster
+  - Epinio uses TLS to encrypt communication between its components.
+It also uses TLS for applications by default.
   - Basic Authentication to access the API.
 - **Epinio Clients**
   - Web UI